 Churchfields, Barnton, Northwich, Cheshire CW8

-A simple functional building of the 1950s, without special architectural interest.
+A simple functional building of the 1950s.

 The church is of brick with a pitched roof, simple detailing and flat-headed windows.
 The west entrance has a porch and is approached from a flight of steps.
 The added hall at the rear is equally simple.
 The interior is a single vessel with a slightly cambered ceiling and recessed sanctuary.
 There is some early twenty-first century stained glass by Michael Newton of Northwich Glass and simple bench seating.

 Conservation Area: No